3D Computer Animation Major

 If animation is your art and passion, Emily Carr is the ideal place to develop the conceptual and practical skills to create dynamic animated stories that captivate audiences around the world.

-Our 3D animation curriculum offers experiences beyond learning about animation techniques and methodology.
+Our curriculum offers experiences beyond learning about animation techniques and methodology.
 Students have the opportunity to experiment with novel mediums in digital media through faculty research projects, international collaboration projects with partner institutes, video game development projects, and experimentation with emerging technologies such as virtual reality and augmented reality.
 Our program offers students hands-on animation production experience in order to prepare them for life after school, whether as commercial artists or independent filmmakers.

 You will become part of a community of highly skilled practitioners, visionaries, and creative problem-solvers, with the knowledge to enter the professional field of animation.